CallMeJake/BlockCrawler/readme.txt

 It is important to replace these values with the correct information for your daemon.

-The daemon will worh with RPCSSL configured if your version of cURL supports it.
+The daemon will work with RPCSSL configured if your version of cURL supports it.

 Here are some sample entries for the value $GLOBALS["wallet_ip"]: